 - No fees were taken by United Way of Washtenaw County for this work

-- Click here to view grant investments made through the Community Relief Fund.
+- Click here to view all grant investments made through the Community Relief Fund.

 In keeping with UWWC’s vision and mission, we prioritized organizations and groups: